mdscheuerell/muti/README.md

 2.  **Binned**.
 In this case each datum is placed into 1 of *n* equally spaced bins.
 If the number of bins is not specified, then it is calculated according to Rice's Rule whereby `n = ceiling(2*length(x)^(1/3))`.

+I/O
+---

+At a minimum `muti` requires two vectors of class `numeric` or `integer`.
+See `?muti` for all of the other function arguments.

+The primary output of `muti` is a data frame with the MI `MI_xy` and respective significance threshold `MI_ci` at different lags.
+Additionally, `muti` produces plots of the original data, symbolic data (if that option is chosen), and the MI values and associated threshold values at different lags.
+The significance thresholds are based on bootstraps of the original data.
+That process is relatively slow, so please be patient if asking for more than the default `mc=100` samples.

 Examples
 --------

-The primary output of `muti` is a data frame with the MI `MI_xy` and respective significance threshold `MI_ci` at different lags.
-Additionally, `muti` produces plots of the original data, symbolic data (if that option is chosen), and the MI values and associated critical value at different lags.

 ### Ex 1: Real values as symbolic